sankalpgunturi/az-900/Describe_Cloud_Concepts.md

 - **High Availability**:
     - $Availability$ = $\frac{Uptime}{Uptime + Downtime}$ = A measure of system uptime for users/services.
     - **High Availability** is the ability to keep services running for extended periods of time with very little downtime.

+## Economies of Scale
+- Cost per unit (service) lowers as the size of the company grows.